evanwu6/Projects/README.md

 Post-game pitching reports for the players and coaches of Elon University's D1 Baseball team.
 Uses R to output pdfs with pitch movement and metric plots and a variety of performance statistics including hard hit balls and xwOBA.

+Elon Baseball Hitter Reports:

+Seasonal hitting reports reports for the players and coaches of Elon University's D1 Baseball team.
+Uses R to output pdfs with spray charts, heat maps, and swing decisions evaluations for hitters (based on pitcher handedness and pitch type).

 Elon Baseball Training Camp Reports:

 Pitching reports for Elon Baseball's training camps for younger players.
 Uses R to create pdfs with pitch movement and metric information, as well as display each pitch's data.